svrooij/svrooij.github.io/_posts/2020-12-31-new-device-for-zigbee2mqtt.md

 image: /assets/images/mqtt-extra-device.png
 ---

-I've been using [zigbee2mqtt](https://zigbee2mqtt.io) for years (for the people that don't know zigbee2mqtt, it's a great way to get rid of proprietary Zigbee hubs).
+I've been using [zigbee2mqtt](https://www.zigbee2mqtt.io) for years (for the people that don't know zigbee2mqtt, it's a great way to get rid of proprietary Zigbee hubs).
 At the moment I have 38 zigbee devices connected.

 ## Calex Smart wall switch

-I bought a Zigbee device that wasn't supported until I bought the [Calex Smart wall switch](https://www.kabelshop.nl/Calex-Wandschakelaar-ZigBee-Calex-Kleur-Dimmen-2-4-GHz-421782-i11400-t27571.html).
-That is because I always checked the [supported device list](https://www.zigbee2mqtt.io/information/supported_devices.html) before buying a new device.
+I never bought a Zigbee device that wasn't supported until I bought the [Calex Smart wall switch](https://www.kabelshop.nl/Calex-Wandschakelaar-ZigBee-Calex-Kleur-Dimmen-2-4-GHz-421782-i11400-t27571.html).
+That is because I always check the [supported device list](https://www.zigbee2mqtt.io/information/supported_devices.html) before buying a new device.

 I wanted to have a switch that I could mount to the wall that would allow me to control the colors of the lights in the house.
 So I bought these anyway, and saw it as an quest to get them working.